 1.Introduce raw materials

-Shop the look - Fluffy Sheepskin Ivory Rug
+Shop the look - Fluffy Freja Faux Fur Copenhagen Natural Rug

 There’s a lot of focus on raw and natural materials in Scandinavian design.
 Untreated wood plays an important role, adding warmth and texture to the otherwise typically neutral schemes.
 Wooden floorboards are often the only floor covering you will find in Nordic homes, dressed with simple rugs to soften the look and feel.